Maitre-Pangolin/grisbi/devlog.md

 (NEED TO REFORMAT LINK)

 Token are now stored in localstorage, need to set up axios interceptor to add auth + automatic refresh.
 Also need to check for local storage data at refresh (app level useEffect, + redux action on auth ?)

+## 2021-12-15

+Refactored the auth process on the front-end, added a token service to deal with the local storage interaction. added a logout functionnaility.

+Changed routing structure.
+Added a login form component to be reused.
+Changed home component and add bar to validate proper login.

+Implemented logout route on back-end, fixed issue with multiple refresh token per user allowed in the db.
+Now unique field, plus delete operation prior to creating and stocking a new refresh token.

+Auth process  seems fully functionnal for now!
+Might be good to add (github, google + logging capability)

+Refactoring folder structure for srevices and api.

+Validated the access to protected ressources using access token on the fetchExpensesByMonth route .
+(Now need to implement automatic refresh)

+Token expiry works , set to 20s on access for testing.
+Automatic refresh on axios interceptor.

+SHOULD TEST WHAT HAPPENS ON REFRESH TOKEN EXPIRY => SHOULD LOGOUT AND ASK FOR LOGIN

+stop for today.